moabukar/CKS-Exercises-Certified-Kubernetes-Security-Specialist/7-exam-style-questions/Q7-kube-bench(1).md

 ### K8s Docs

 You have just read the kube-bench assessment report.
 Fix the tests that have FAIL status for the worker node configuration.

 The kube-bench report gives issues such as (or close to):

-- "authoirsation mode is set as Always allowed"
+- "authorisation mode is set as Always allowed"
 - "Kernel defaults are not protected"

 Make changes to the /var/lib/kubelet/config.yaml